adamkurth/CXLS_Sphinx/docs/source/rcsb_searchapi.rst

     pip install rcsbsearchapi

 Then, you need to clone this repository to your local machine.
+Here is the link https://github.com/adamkurth/pdb_rcsb_api_scripts.git

 You can do this by running the following command in your terminal:

 .. code-block:: bash